British Army during the First World War: Other discipline

-It has been pointed out that there are only anecdotal accounts, and no figures, for men who were shot on the spot by officers and NCOs for "cowardice in the face of the enemy".
+There are only anecdotal accounts, and no figures, for men who were shot on the spot by officers and NCOs for "cowardice in the face of the enemy".
 There were over 13,000 Royal Military Police ("redcaps").
 They were unpopular, at a time when the police were often unpopular with young men from big cities.
 Besides policing, a large part of their job was maintaining discipline on the march and keeping roads running smoothly, and collecting stragglers from a battle.
 During the March 1918 retreat 25,000 stragglers were rounded up and sent back to fighting units.
 Royal Military Police also fought on occasion if headquarters areas were threatened by an enemy advance.
 Soldiers sometimes told lurid tales of men who refused to fight being shot by Military Police.
-Historian Richard Holmes wrote that no reliable first-hand accounts exist of such events happening.

-There were occasional examples of men making unwanted homosexual advances, homosexuality being then criminal under both military and civil law, to escape the front lines, but prosecutions for this crime were rare, and there is also evidence of men turning a blind eye to homosexual relationships.

 Positive motivation

-Men were also motivated by positive means.
-New medals were instituted: the Military Cross was created in December 1914 for warrant officers and officers up to captain, the Military Medal for other ranks in March 1916 (although to the regret of some men, it did not carry a cash bounty like the Distinguished Conduct Medal).
-The Order of the British Empire (of which the MBE is one grade) was instituted in 1917.
+New medals were instituted: the Military Cross was created in December 1914 for warrant officers and officers up to captain, the Military Medal for other ranks in March 1916 (although it did not carry a cash bounty like the Distinguished Conduct Medal).
+The Order of the British Empire was instituted in 1917.
 By 1918, medals for bravery were often awarded within a week to ensure that the man lived long enough to receive it.

-Race meetings, concert parties (including drag acts – good drag queens were in great demand), trips to the seaside and football matches were organised to keep men entertained.
-There were various unofficial publications, including the "Wipers Times" – these give an insight into the views of ordinary soldiers and junior officers.
+Concert parties (including drag acts – good drag queens were in great demand), trips to the seaside and football matches were organised to keep men entertained.
+There were various unofficial publications, including the "Wipers Times".
 Overt patriotism was rare, and politicians such as (Prime Minister) H. H. Asquith and Ramsay MacDonald (an opponent of the war, later Labour Prime Minister) were satirised.